siam-biswas/Transfiguration/README.md

 ![UIPickerView](https://img.shields.io/badge/UIPickerView%20-F28D00.svg)

-### Mystical way to transform your data into reusable view in Swift
+### Mystical way to transform data into reusable view in Swift

 #### Transfiguration is a solution for creating data driven iOS applications with minimal block of codes.
 It helps you to represent your data set with reusable views like UITableView, UICollectionView or UIPickerView with minimum effort.